xxu30-appdev/photogram-golden-7/README.md

  - A migration file that contains a Ruby script that, when executed, will create a table called "photos" with two columns in it; "caption" and "source".
  - A Ruby class called `Photo` that will represent this table so that we can interact with it easily.

-You would then the migration with:
+You would then run the instructions in the migration with the command:

 ```bash
 rails db:migrate